giuliomat95/pydeeplog/README.md

 + `config_file`: filepath of the config file.
 + `window_size`: length of chunks, input of the LSTM neural network.
 Default value set to 10.
-+ `LSTM_units`: number of units in each LSTM layer.
++ `lstm_units`: number of units in each LSTM layer.
 Default value set to 64.
 + `train_ratio`: it defines the train set.
 Default value set to 0.7.
 + `val_ratio`: it defines the validation set.
 Default value set to 0.85.
 + `batch_size`: number of samples that will be propagated through the network.